BioHPC/GIST-AI-HPC-2024/README.md

 cd Lab
 ```

-To begin, start a terminal from JupyterHub and clone this repository with:
+To begin, start a terminal and clone this repository with:
 ```bash
 git clone https://github.com/BioHPC/GIST-AI-HPC-2024.git
 ```